elastic/elastic-serverless-forwarder/docs/README-AWS.md

   * Select "Public applications" tab
   * In the search box type "elastic-serverless-forwarder" and submit
   * Look for "elastic-serverless-forwarder" in the results and click on it
-  * On the "Application settings" fill the input `ElasticServerlessForwarderS3ConfigFile` with the value of the S3 url in the format "s3://bucket-name/config-file-name" pointing to the configuration file for your Elastic Forwarder for Serverless (see below), this will populate the `S3_CONFIG_FILE` environment variable of the deployed Lambda.
+  * On the "Application settings" fill the following parameters
+    * `ElasticServerlessForwarderS3ConfigFile` with the value of the S3 url in the format "s3://bucket-name/config-file-name" pointing to the configuration file for your deployment of Elastic Serverless Forwarder (see below), this will populate the `S3_CONFIG_FILE` environment variable of the deployed Lambda.
+    * `ElasticServerlessForwarderSSMSecrets` with a comma delimited list of AWS SSM Secrets ARNs referenced in the config yaml file (if any).
+    * `ElasticServerlessForwarderKMSKeys` with a comma delimited list of AWS KMS Keys ARNs to be used for decrypting AWS SSM Secrets referenced in the config yaml file (if any).
+    * `ElasticServerlessForwarderSQSEvents` with a comma delimited list of Direct SQS queues ARNs to set as event triggers for the Lambda (if any).
+    * `ElasticServerlessForwarderS3SQSEvents` with a comma delimited list of S3 SQS Event Notifications ARNs to set as event triggers for the Lambda (if any).
+    * `ElasticServerlessForwarderKinesisEvents` with a comma delimited list of Kinesis Data Stream ARNs to set as event triggers for the Lambda (if any).
+    * `ElasticServerlessForwarderCloudWatchLogsEvents` with a comma delimited list of Cloudwatch Logs Log Groups ARNs to set subscription filters on the Lambda for (if any).
+    * `ElasticServerlessForwarderS3Buckets` with a comma delimited list of S3 buckets ARNs that are the sources of the S3 SQS Event Notifications (if any).
   * Click on the "Deploy" button in the bottom right corner
 * Once the Applications page for "serverlessrepo-elastic-serverless-forwarder" is loaded
   * Click on "Deployments" tab
     * Monitor the "Deployment history" refreshing its status until the Status shows as "Create complete
 * Go to "Lambda > Functions" page in the AWS console and look for the Function Name with prefix "serverlessrepo-elastic-se-ElasticServerlessForward-" and click on it
   * Go to "Configuration" tab and select "Environment Variables"
-  * You can additionally add the following environment variables to enable Elastic APM instrumentation to your deployment of Elastic Forwarder for Serverless
+  * You can additionally add the following environment variables to enable Elastic APM instrumentation for your deployment of Elastic Serverless Forwarder
     * | Key                       | Value  |
       |---------------------------|--------|
       |`ELASTIC_APM_ACTIVE`       | `true` |
       |`ELASTIC_APM_SECRET_TOKEN` | token  |
       |`ELASTIC_APM_SERVER_URL`	  | url    |
-  * Still in the "Configuration" tab select "Permissions"
-    * Click on the link of the IAM role for the Lambda under *Execution role* -> *Role name*
-    * In the new window add a new policy to the role, as described at [Lambda IAM permissions and policies](#lambda-iam-permissions-and-policies)
-  * Back to the "Configuration" tab in the Lambda window select "Triggers"
-    * You can see an already defined SQS trigger for a queue with the prefix `elastic-serverless-forwarder-continuing-queue-`.
-This is an internal queue and should not be modified, disabled or removed.
-    * Click on "Add trigger"
-      - When using S3 SQS event notification or direct SQS message payload input:
-        * From "Trigger configuration" dropdown select "SQS"
-        * In the "SQS queue" field chose the queue or insert the ARN of the queue you want to use as trigger for your Elastic Serverless Forwarder
-        * The SQS queue you want to use as trigger must have a visibility timeout of 910 seconds, 10 seconds more than the Elastic Forwarder for Serverless Lambda timeout.
-      - When using Kinesis data stream input:
-        * From "Trigger configuration" dropdown select "Kinesis"
-        * In the "Kinesis stream" field chose the stream name you want to use as trigger for your Elastic Serverless Forwarder
-      - When using CloudWatch Logs events input:
-        * From "Trigger configuration" dropdown select "CloudWatch Logs"
-        * In the "Log group" field chose the log group you want to use as trigger for your Elastic Serverless Forwarder
-    * Click on "Add"

 ### Cloudformation